Your Next Move: A Guide for Laid-Off IRS Employees

 Leverage AI to Optimize Your Resume

-- Use a tool like Dreamwave.ai to have a professional headshot created.
+If you don't have professional headshots, use a tool like Dreamwave.ai to have a professional headshot created.
 Update your social accounts (e.g. LinkedIn) with this headshot.
+This will help present you in the best light possible to potential employers and those in your network you are attempting to connect with.

 Practice for Interviews

-- Conduct mock interviews using ChatGPT's voice chat or record yourself answering common questions.
+Conduct mock interviews using ChatGPT's voice chat or record yourself answering common questions.
 Prompt the AI to have it pretend to be a hiring manager at some of the companies you're applying to.
 Give it the job description and your resume and have it ask specific questions about your background and experience.
+You can create a Custom GPT if you are on the paid plan.
+Here's instructions on how to do that: Create a Custom GPT

 Apply Strategically